 Powtoon has 100+ templates categorized by Work, Education and Personal, then further organized into different types, like Marketing, Video Ads, and Holiday.

 There are animated as well as live action templates, and some templates are available in both a square and horizontal aspect ratio.

 Some templates are available under the free plan, while others require a Pro plan, and others are only available to Pro+ members.

 You’re able to add additional scenes from a number of different collections, each categorized under different ‘looks.’
 Though again, some of these are only available to paid plan members.

 Biteable stock footage

-The Biteable Premium plan gives you even more options.
-Users have access to the basic set plus 800,000+ premium stock footage clips, making it one of the largest stock video libraries around.
+Biteable users have access to 1.8+ million premium stock images and footage clips, making it one of the largest stock video libraries around.

 Powtoon stock footage

 Powtoon has several video libraries, each with a few dozen free and premium footage clips.
 Each library consists of ready-made videos that can be added to your Powtoon.
 The Marketing and Urban & Nature video collections include abstract video scenes, lifestyle, and landscape footage.